tanushreebanerjee/cos514_final_project/README.md

 Authors: Tanushree Banerjee, Kiyosu Maeda
 Instructor: Prof. Sanjeev Arora

-This project aims to analyze the impact of speaker diarization and speech recognition errors on the quality of text summarization in spoken dialogs.
+This project aims to analyze the impact of speaker diarization and speech recognition errors on the quality of text summarization in spoken dialogue.
 By injecting artificial errors into transcripts and leveraging large language models (LLMs), we aim to understand how errors in upstream tasks affect downstream summarization tasks.

 ## Project Structure
 ```css